 That itself was fine, but what wasn’t okay was the lack of a notice.
 I literally attempted to pull cash out of like 10 ATMs before calling Schwab.

 Had they texted, called, or e-mailed me about the breach, I wouldn’t have had to waste my time running around Paris trying to withdraw cash.

 That’s where Schwab failed me.
 It’s great that you’re protecting my account, but clue me in next time!
 I asked my I wasn’t notified and the rep pulled one of those silly, “We didn’t?
 Do we have your phone number on file?
 Is that your current mobile phone?”

 Trust me, you have my e-mail address…how do you think I get those near-daily promotional e-mails from your company?

 They had plenty of accurate contact info but didn’t bother using any of it.
 Don’t give me the runaround.
 Admit you screwed up and we can move forward.

-Fortunately, I was able to get by on plastic the rest of the trip, and it was kind of fun, perhaps even money-saving, to avoid using cash the rest of the way.
+Fortunately, I was able to get by on plastic the rest of the trip, and it was kind of fun, a weird kind of money-saving game I played to avoid using cash the rest of the way.